benc-uk/azure-functions/README.md

 * Triggering from HTTP
 * .NET Reflection to load a DLL
 * Passing data from HTTP request to DLL method callLibraryDLL

+### iotEventsDemo
+This function is bound to a Service Bus queue, which in turn is bound to an IoT Event Hub.
+Any incoming device messages sent to the IoT hub are picked up and saved to blob storage and put into an Azure Table.
+Full details are included in a **[separate dedicated Github repo](https://github.com/benc-uk/azure-iot-demo)**
+* Triggering from Service Bus queue
+* Output to Blobs
+* Output to Azure Table storage
+* Dependant Azure resources: Service Bus with a single queue

 ### saveTweetToTable
 Example of both HTTP JSON webhook and Azure Tables as output, designed to be called from Azure Logic App which is reading Tweets and calling this function